RichardChen338/RichardChen338.github.io/_pages/Experiences.md

 * Makeability Lab, University of Washington
   * Research Assistant to Prof. Jon E. Froehlich
   * Date: May 2024 – Present
+  * Contribute to one research project.

+* Technology, Equity, and Accessibility (TEA) Lab, Northeastern University
-* Fall 2015: Research Assistant
+  * Research Assistant to Prof. Maitraye Das
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Date: May 2024 – Present
+  * Contribute to two research project.

+* Behavioral Enhancement and Adaptive Reality (BEAR) Lab, University of Rochester
-* Summer 2015: Research Assistant
+  * Research Assistant to Prof. Yukang Yan
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Date: May 2024 – Present
+  * Contribute to one research project.